 3.1.
 Vehicle

 3.1.1.
 The vehicle shall be in good mechanical condition and have been run in and driven at least 3,000 km before the test.
 For the purpose of the determination of evaporative emissions, the mileage and the age of the vehicle used for certification shall be recorded .
-The evaporative emission control system shall be connected and have been functioning correctly over the run in period and the carbon canister(s) shall have been subject to normal use, neither undergoing abnormal purging nor abnormal loading.
-The carbon canister(s) aged according to the procedure set out in paragraph 5.1. of this annex shall be connected as described in Figure A1/1.
+The evaporative emission control system shall be connected and have been functioning correctly over the run in period and the carbon canister shall have been subject to normal use, neither undergoing abnormal purging nor abnormal loading.
+The carbon canister aged according to the procedure set out in paragraph 5.1. of this annex shall be connected as described in Figure A1/1.

 3.1.2.
 The Type 4 test shall be done with the vehicle which produces worst case evaporative emission within the evaporative emission family according to paragraph 5.6.2. of this gtr.

 3.2.
 Fuel